seoclara/AMORESIM/readme.md

     >>./amoresim gui.mac

-If you want run the simulation, you need to move run directory and execute one of the macro.
+If you want run the simulation, you need to move run directory and excute one of the macro.
+There are three AMoRE phase (AMoRE-II, AMoRE-I and AMoRE-Pilot) and three simulation mode (decay, muon and neutron).

-run_II_[simulation mode].sh is for AMoRE-II, run_I_[simulation mode].sh is for AMoRE-I, run_Pilot_[simulation mode].sh is for AMoRE-Pilot simulation .
+run_II_[simulation_mode].sh is for AMoRE-II,
+run_I_[simulation_mode].sh is for AMoRE-I,
+run_Pilot_[simulation_mode].sh is for AMoRE-Pilot simulation.

+For example, you can do radio active background event simulation for AMoRE-I as:

     >>./run_I_decay.sh 0 10